 - A. Progress Meetings are held regularly throughout the job, from commencement until final completion.
 Progress meetings are intended to be an opportunity for the Contractor to review and submit applications for payment, and attachments, and for a general review of pending change orders, proposals, and progress of Work, aimed at identifying and mitigating impediments to timely completion. - B. The Designer will provide a consistently assigned licensed professional to serve as its qualified employee providing professional services in attendance at Progress Meetings.
-This person does not have to be a principal named in the Designer's Agreement, but will be expected to have authority to sign modifications and certify applications for payment on site.
+This person does not have to be a principal named in the Designer's Agreement, but will be expected to have authority to sign modifications and certify applications for payment on site. - C. All of the special participants (See 6.02.B) included in the Pre-Construction Conference should be kept equally advised of the schedule for Progress Meetings, and made welcome to attend and contribute to the meeting.

-c.
-Following is a suggested Progress Meeting Agenda:
+$\textbf{D.} \ \ \text{Following is a suggested} \ Progress \ \ Meeting \ Agenda:$

 - 1. Review progress since previous meeting

 - a. construction and field observations

 - b. weather delays

 - c. allowances, including unit price base quantities, (see 6.07, 6.12.A, 6.15.A.3, & 6.15.B.3), and need for interim increase or readiness for final reconciling decrease.

 - d. environmental permits compliance, including storm water when applicable.

 - 2. Anticipated progress until the next meeting

 - a.
 Review updated progress schedule

 - b.
 Problems, conflicts, impediments

 - c.
 Corrections to restore the schedule

 - d.
 Revisions to the schedule

 - e.
 Commissioning and due dates

 - f.
-Closeout issues if SC is due soon
+Closeout issues if SC is due soon (See 6.18 in particular)

 - 3. Submittal review

 - a.
 Pending from contractor

 - b.
 Pending with Designer

 - 4. Review Project Logs (See 6.04)

 - a.
 CPO Commissioning observed

 - b.
 Action Items

 - c.
 RFI Requests for information

 - d.
 Minor Changes

 - e.
 RFP Requests for proposals

 - 5. Check status of Sustainable Design conformity for closeout verification

 - 6. Confirm appointment for next meeting

 - 7. Check whether record documents are current

 - 8. Sign unexecuted Change Orders

 - 9. Review and certify the current Application for Payment (see 6.16) (see guidance immediately preceding in this Chapter)